FuryanRasta/petri/docs/cli-client/farm.md

 # Farm

-Farm module allows you to easily create farm activities on petrihub.
+Farm module allows you to easily create farm activities on petri.

 ## Available Commands